 96 Pages Posted: 22 Feb 2018 Last revised: 28 May 2021

 Date Written: April 15, 2021

 Economic activities such as crowdfunding often involve sequential interactions, observational learning, and project implementation contingent on achieving certain thresholds of support.
-We incorporate endogenous all-or-nothing (AoN) thresholds in a classical model of information cascade.
-Relative to standard settings, we find that the AoN feature effectively delegates early supporters' downside protection to a later 'gate-keeper,' leads to uni-directional cascades and prevents agents' herding on rejections.
+We incorporate endogenous all-or-nothing thresholds in a classic model of information cascade.
+We find that early supporters tap the wisdom of a later "gate-keeper" and effectively delegate their decisions, leading to uni-directional cascades and preventing agents' herding on rejections.
 Consequently, entrepreneurs or project proposers can charge supporters higher fees, and proposal feasibility, project selection, and information production all improve, even when agents have the option to wait.
 Novel to the literature, equilibrium outcomes depend on the crowd size, and in the limit, efficient project implementation and full information aggregation.
 Our key findings are robust to introducing contribution and learning costs, thresholds based on dollar amounts, or equilibrium selection issues.

 JEL Classification: D81, D83, G12, G14, L26

 Suggested Citation: Suggested Citation